How to train a custom text classification model

 Select data splitting method.
 You can choose Automatically splitting the testing set from training data where the system will split your labeled data between the training and testing sets, according to the specified percentages.
 Or you can Use a manual split of training and testing data, this option is only enabled if you have added documents to your testing set during data labeling.
 See How to train a model for more information on data splitting.

-If you click on the training job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.
+If you select the training job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.

 - Only successfully completed training jobs will generate models.